shadowga/website/_docs/1/d-servranks.md

 ## Member titles
 Titles, unlike ranks, do not carry any extra permissions on the server or forum but can be used to indicate the status of a person.
 They do not exist on the server but are given to members through the forum and our Discord server.
-Member titles may also be given out as awards to players who make certain achievements.
+Member titles may also be given out as awards to members who make certain achievements.

 ### Title of Developer
 Anyone who develops for our community is given this title.